PrinMeshia/envdev_docker/readme.md

-*PHP ENVIRONMENT FOR ARM ARCHITECTURE*

-components
+Php Env for arm arch

+Components

-- Php 7.4
+Php 7.4
-- mysql
+mysql
-- phpmyadmin
+phpmyadmin
-- maildev
+maildev
-- symfony
-- yarn

-Work fine for symfony 5.+
+symfony

-use init.sh to install the environment

-*prerequisite*

-Docker instaled and have root privilege
+Laravel

+For the the launch execute Init.sh